apache/incubator-brooklyn/brooklyn-docs/guide/start/policies.md

 Copy the blueprint below into a text file, "mycluster.yaml", in your workspace, but *before* you create an application with it, again modify the YAML to specify the location where the application will be deployed.
-You will need at least five machines for this example, one for the DB, and four for the tomcats (but you can reduce this by changing the "maxPoolSize" below.
+You will need at least five machines for this example, one for the DB, one for the Nginx controller, and three for the tomcats
+(but you can reduce this by changing the "maxPoolSize" below.

 {% highlight yaml %}